 It also works as one of the only non-toxic chalkboard paints (to write on).

-The Ingredients in Annie Sloan Chalk Paint:
+The known and suspected ingredients in Annie Sloan Chalk Paint are listed here.

 Comparison to Rust-Oleum Chalked